If you’re anything like me, you’ve heard the saying, “Two is one, and one is none.”

 Galvanized trash cans hold lots of charcoal or wood pellets (think cooking and smoking).
 They’re also great to store things like chicken feed, scratch grains, and pine shavings.

 Most folks have certain foods or ingredients they would rather not be without.
 I am no exception, and, I’m willing to bet, neither are you.

-Salt and pepper don’t require special storage – other than keeping them dry.
+Salt doesn’t require special storage – other than keeping it dry.
 Cool and dry is best for olive oil and garlic, too.

 As for onions, (fresh or frozen; dehydrated or freeze-dried; granulated or powdered; sweet, red, yellow, white, or green), I keep a variety on hand for several different ways to add that onion-y goodness to almost every meal.

 The fresh, unpeeled variety are in a big bowl on the bottom shelf of a kitchen rolling cart – so it’s easy to see when we’re running low!

 I like to have diced or sliced onions ready to go in the fridge, for cooking, adding to a salad, or topping a burger.